ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     devices/system/cpu/cpufreq/policy4/ondemand/sampling_rate = 200000
     devices/system/cpu/cpufreq/policy6/ondemand/sampling_rate = 200000

+*(`upthreshold = 25` is a more sane value since `20` causes the DRAM to be clocked at higher clockspeeds almost all the time even with just slight background activity)*

 This requires of course the kernel built with `CONFIG_CPU_FREQ_DEFAULT_GOV_ONDEMAND=y` and works only with those three cpufreq policies present on RK3588/RK3588S BSP kernel.
-A generic approach for the `ondemand` tweaks to work everywhere [has been given to Armbian folks](https://armbian.atlassian.net/browse/AR-1262) but they fail to understand and confuse temperatures with tweaks and monitoring with optimisation...
+A generic approach for the `ondemand` tweaks to work everywhere [has been given to Armbian folks](https://armbian.atlassian.net/browse/AR-1262) but they fail to understand and confuse temperatures with tweaks, monitoring with optimisation and the sh*t show just continues at Armbian since now only a part of the tweaks will be applied to certain devices ([Rock 5B with Armbian -> crappy I/O performance, Firefly Station M3 with same RK3588 inside -> high I/O performance](https://github.com/armbian/build/pull/4430#event-7804491329)).